 The ECN mode property in this package indicates whether the MG should set and/or read ECN marks.
-This property is equivalent to "mode" defined by the ABNF grammar defined by clause 6.1 [IETF ECN].
+This property is equivalent to "mode" defined by the ABNF grammar defined by clause 6.1 [IETF RFC 6679].
 However the mode information is set in both the Local and Remote Descriptors and is thus unidirectional.